SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 ### Why is the side panel empty?

 In a [dynamic selection][7], you can choose to show companies only, without specifying a contact.
-If **Include main contact** is not checked in the dynamic selection, no information will be displayed in the **Contact** view for the side panel, even if you have selected a contact.
+If **Include main contact** is not checked in the dynamic selection, no information is displayed in the **Contact** view for the side panel, even if you have selected a contact.

 ## Day